jorismertz/hass-light-sync/README.md

   // x x x
   // Each x represent a zone which controls an entity
   zones: [2, 3],
+  // Allows for testing of color picking without actually sending data to home assistant
+  dryRun: false,

   homeAssistant: {
     // Make sure you have a trailing slash.
     host: "http://192.168.0.109:8123/",